Guray00/ctfutils/README.md

 ## Install
-1. Make sure to have python3 and pip3 installed:
+1. Make sure to have python3 installed:
 **On Debian/Ubuntu**
 ```
 sudo apt install python3
-sudo apt install pip3
 ```

 2. Clone this repository (or download the project as zip from this page).